tripleee/SmokeDetector-wiki/Creating-new-commands.md

 ## 1. The perfect function

 Define a function that is the same name as the command you want.
-If you want a command called `!!/create command`, you would write a function like this:
+If you want a command called `!!/createcommand`, you would write a function like this:

 ```python
 @command()